aantron/promise/README.md

 The `Io` module is powered by libuv when targeting native code, and Node.js on JavaScript.
-Either way, the underlying implementation is the same, because Node.js is *itself* powered by libuv!
+Either way, the underlying implementation is the same, because Node.js is *itself* powered by libuv.

-Repromise is actually capable of providing synchronous I/O functions as well, we just haven't exposed them yet.

-Finally, Repromise includes a small preprocessor so you can write the neat and familiar `let%await` syntax as in the example above!
+Repromise includes a small preprocessor so you can write the neat and familiar `let%await` syntax as in the example above.